 I have written a number of well-received short stories in a wide range of styles and genres, and have been short-listed in the Writer’s Forum magazine short story competition for Lightning Never Strikes Twice, an affectionate parody of the pulp PI fiction of the 1940s and 50s and its follow-up Fork Lightning – both featuring George “Lightning” Bolt.

 I have also written The World of Shaft – a history and analysis of Ernest Tidyman’s black private detective John Shaft, covering his adventures both in print and on screen.
 The book was published by McFarland & Co. on 28 September 2015 and has been well-received.

-I have recently contributed a piece on the Shaft novels to Andrew Nette and Iain McIntyre’s forthcoming Sticking It To the Man: Revolution and Counterculture in Pulp and Popular Fiction, 1956 to 1980, which is due to be published in late 2018 by PM Press.
+I have recently contributed a piece on the Shaft novels to Andrew Nette and Iain McIntyre’s forthcoming Sticking It To the Man: Revolution and Counterculture in Pulp and Popular Fiction, 1956 to 1980, which is due to be published in November 2019 by PM Press.

-I also have a lifelong interest in films – from old classics to modern cinema – and have an extensive collection.
-I will post reviews to this site as I watch new films or re-watch old favourites.
+I have a lifelong interest in films – from old classics to modern cinema – and have an extensive collection.
+My latest reviews are posted to my blog.

 Additionally, I have a keen interest in music and have been to many concerts over the years.
 My favourite bands include Genesis, The Beatles, Rush, Marillion, Tears for Fears, Train, Elbow, AC/DC, Eric Clapton, Stevie Wonder, ELO, Steve Winwood, Del Amitri, Chris Rea and Led Zeppelin to name a few.
 I even played keyboards in a rock band called Bad Habits for 17 years (1991-2008) touring the pubs and clubs of North West England and recording the CD Battles in 1995.
 The band still plays today.